 Global business is nothing new.
 The Dutch East India Company and the Canton System of trade between the U.S. and China are historical examples of global business in action.

 But while global business is not new to the 21st century, the scope is unprecedented.
+And that requires an adept understanding of global leadership skills.

 The business conducted between countries today is far beyond anything in world history.
 Technology and the internet have smashed geopolitical barriers.
 That’s made the ability to operate globally critical for success in today’s economy.